-Most of our clients require a period of detoxification and that will be the first part of your treatment.
+Most of our clients require a period of drug and alcohol detoxification and that will be the first part of your treatment.
 This is not an easy process and you will experience withdrawal symptoms as your access to the substances you’re addicted to is tapered away.

 We find this approach a more effective and comfortable way than suddenly stopping all access.

-Some of these withdrawal symptoms can be unpleasant and uncomfortable and we offer a medically assisted detox.
+Some of these withdrawal symptoms can be unpleasant and uncomfortable and we offer a medically assisted alcohol and drug detox.
 Our medical staff will be on hand with around the clock care to offer support and monitor your progress.